matatk/wkd-prototype/README.md

 * `npm install` - to install required packages

-* `npx tsx build.ts` - to transpile the code, and bundle required files.
+* `npm run build` - to transpile the code, and bundle required files.

-  - **Note:** On subsequent runs (after making changes), use `npm run build` instead, as this will run the linters too.
-The other command needs to be run the first time in order to generate files needed to pass the tests.
+You can use `npm test` at any time _after running an initial build_ to run ESLint, StyleLint, and the TypeScript checker.
+The reason this needs to be after running a build is that the build process generates a list of known elements (and their IDs) in the UI HTML.

 ### Launching the demo site